irontec/sngrep/README.md

 	sngrep port 5060 and udp

-You can configure some options using a sngreprc file
+You can configure some options using `sngreprc` file

 ## Frequent Asked Questions
 See FAQ on [Github Wiki](https://github.com/irontec/sngrep/wiki#frequent-asked-questions)